Rkadia/Addon_Preset/README.md

 * Comments spread throughout the code to help new users understand what everything does.

 # Installation
 Installing is very easy.
-Just drag and drop the Rkadia folder to your LuaMods Directory ( Default: C:\MINIONAPP\Bots\FFXIVMinion64\LuaMods )
+Drag and drop the Rkadia folder to your LuaMods Directory ( Default: C:\MINIONAPP\Bots\FFXIVMinion64\LuaMods )

 If it installed correctly, you should have a new dropdown member from the UI Manager.
 Note that if you edited the name of your plugin it won't say Rkadia.